Cataract Surgery In Wilmington, NC

 How Are Cataracts Treated?

-Surgery is the only treatment for visually significant cataracts and is recommended when a reduction in vision significantly impacts daily functions.
+Cataract surgery is the only treatment for visually significant cataracts and is recommended when a reduction in vision significantly impacts daily functions.
 Happily, modern cataract surgery at Cape Fear Cataract & Cornea, P.A. is a painless outpatient procedure which restores vision and can also reduce or eliminate dependence on glasses.

 During surgery, Dr. Groat removes the clouded lens and replaces it with an ultra-thin synthetic lens.
-Cataract removal is one of the most common ophthalmic procedures performed.
+Cataract surgery is one of the most common ophthalmic procedures performed.
 The treatment takes only a few minutes and often results in better vision than existed before cataracts developed.
 Patients may have astigmatism, nearsightedness, farsightedness, and even presbyopia (the need for reading glasses) treated simultaneously at the time of cataract surgery.
 Talk with Dr. Groat about your vision goals during your consultation and receive the assistance you need to select the ideal IOL for your needs.

 Dr. Groat is an expert cataract surgeon who employs superlative experience and all the latest technologies available to provide you with the best cataract treatment available anywhere.
 See what some of his patients say about their treatment with Dr. Groat: